simpleCodeGuy/Desktop-hmi/README.md

 ## Status of project
 Implemented
 - Drawing UI elements on screen
-- 'modbus-master-isolate', a dart library to act as a modbus master in Modbus/TCP protocol.

 Pending
 - Interface of UI elements on screen with Modbus-TCP elements